-Starting with Artix 4.0, the locator has extended query functionality, compared to the basic listEndpoints operation offered in prior releases.
+Overview Starting with Artix post-3.x, the locator has extended query functionality, compared to the basic listEndpoints operation offered in prior releases.
 The locator query capabilities are implemented as the queryEndpoints operation, which uses as its input parameter a select element defined in an extensible XML schema, locator-query.xsd.
 Note: JAX-WS consumers do not have native access to the locator service's query functionality.
 You can access this functionality by generating the proper stub code using the JAX-WS code generators.

-Demonstration code

-The querying functionality of the Artix 4 locator is illustrated in the locator_query demonstration example.
-See ArtixInstallDir/artix/version/cxx java/samples/advanced/locator query.

-Filtered and unfiltered lists of services

-To use the query functionality, follow these overall steps in your consumer code:

-- Obtain a reference to the locator service and create a client proxy to the locator. - 2.
-To obtain an unfiltered list of the services registered with that locator, invoke the locator's listEndpoints operation. - 3.
-To obtain a filtered list of registered services, invoke the locator's queryEndpoints operation, passing it one or more query filters.
+Demonstration code The querying functionality of the Artix post-3.x locator is illustrated in the locator_query demonstration example.
+See ArtixInstallDir/cxx_java/ samples/advanced/locator_query.
+Filtered and unfiltered lists of services To use the query functionality, follow these overall steps in your consumer code: 1.
+Obtain a reference to the locator service and create a client proxy to the locator.
+To obtain an unfiltered list of the services registered with that locator, invoke the locator's listEndpoints operation.
+3. To obtain a filtered list of registered services, invoke the locator's queryEndpoints operation, passing it one or more query filters.